geerlingguy/ansible-for-devops/dynamic-inventory/digitalocean/README.md

-# Digital Ocean Example for Ansible
+# DigitalOcean Example for Ansible

-Chapter 7 of [Ansible for DevOps](https://www.ansiblefordevops.com/) contains details and examples for using Ansible to provision and dynamically work with Digital Ocean droplets.
+Chapter 7 of [Ansible for DevOps](https://www.ansiblefordevops.com/) contains details and examples for using Ansible to provision and dynamically work with DigitalOcean droplets.

 ## Dynamic Inventory and Provisioning

-Examples using Ansible's Digital Ocean integration are contained within this directory.
+Examples using Ansible's DigitalOcean integration are contained within this directory.

-  - `provision.yml` contains an example of provisioning a new Digital Ocean droplet, then immediately configuring it with Ansible.
+  - `provision.yml` contains an example of provisioning a new DigitalOcean droplet, then immediately configuring it with Ansible.
-  - `digital_ocean.py` is the Digital Ocean dynamic inventory script included with Ansible.
+  - `digital_ocean.py` is the DigitalOcean dynamic inventory script included with Ansible.
 Don't use this copy; get a fresh, up-to-date copy from the Ansible project instead.

 Before you can use either of these examples, you will need to set an environment variable with your DigitalOcean API Personal Access Token: